diveshpanwar/create-react-starter/Readme.md

 # React Starter

-This package helps in setting up the React project with TS.
+This package helps in generating the React project with TS.

 ## Usage